-Cover story for Wired Magazine “The Internet Giant Who Went Too Far.”
-For the July / August 2019 issue I photographed Michael Lacey and Jim Larkin as they await trial for owning and operating the online classified giant Backpage.com.
-Backpage was the red-light district of the internet or the Google of commercial sex ads and described as “a platform that dominated its market as thoroughly as Facebook dominated social networking or Amazon did online retail” and for this both men face life in prison.
+I photographed Michael Lacey and Jim Larkin as they await trial for owning and operating the online classified giant Backpage.com.
+Backpage was the red-light district of the internet or the Google of commercial sex ads.
+Described as “a platform that dominated its market as thoroughly as Facebook dominated social networking or Amazon did online retail.”

-If found guilty, this sets a scary legal precedent for silicon valley and any online platform.
-Lawmakers would have finally torn a hole in Section 230 of the Communications Act and could hold tech giants such as Twitter and Facebook accountable as they would no longer be immunized from user generated content.
+Both men face life in prison and if found guilty, this sets a scary legal precedent for Silicon Valley.
+Lawmakers would have finally torn a hole in Section 230 of the Communications Act, holding tech giants such as Twitter and Facebook accountable, no longer immunized from user generated content.

 Selected by the 2020 American Photography Annual (AP 36) as one of the year’s best in editorial photography.